martyn82/handbook/docs/_pages/tactics/performance/demand/increase-computational-efficiency.md

 top: tactics
 parent: tactics-performance-demand
 grandparent: tactics-performance
+excerpt: Improve efficiency of algorithms to lower resource utilisation, which frees capacity for the system to expand.
 ---

 One step in the processing of an event or a message is applying some algorithm.
 Improving the algorithms used in critical areas will decrease latency.